nevinalisheva/Wild-W3-Recap/README.md

 `node_modules` contains all the code related to the packages we use.

 > Important: Do not ever commit and push your node_modules folder to Github!
 It will make your repository too heavy.
 When you start a new Node project, make sure you have a `.gitignore` file at the root of the project with node_modules inside.
 You can simply run `echo node_modules/ >> .gitignore` if it's not the case.

-Here is a link to the elaborate guide of Github: https://guides.github.com/activities/hello-world/ Following the series of steps defined there are crucial, because:

-- Minimizes the risk of conflicts by preventing several devs from working on the same code at the same time (through the use of branches);
-- Making it easier to control  the code produced by each dev, which ensures the quality of the project (through the use of pull requests ).